You Can't Steal My Smile!

 has a Quiet Birthday Party

-Roe the Rabbit wants to have a loud crazy party, while Walter the Wren wants to invite the entire desert to come celebrate.
-Sag reminds his friends that Sloan does not celebrate in the same way they do.
+Roe the Rabbit wants to have a loud crazy party, while Walter the Wren wants to invite the entire desert to join in the festivities.
+Sag reminds his friends that Sloan does not celebrate in the same way they do, she needs time alone.